skydive-project/skydive/contrib/pipelines/secadvisor/README.md

 Note the printed output in the logs from the ./minio command and take down the values of "Endpoint", "AccessKey", and "SecretKey".
 Place these items in the secadvisor.yml in the appropriate locations (see below).
 Create a bucket in the object store to hold the security-advisor data.

+### Setup IBM COS

+Other s3-compatible object stores may be used, such as IBM COS.

+In IBM Cloud, Create an Object Store resource.
+The Lite plan gives limited resources for free.
+In the Object Store, create a bucket to hold the Skydive flow information.
+For simple testing, you can choose Single Site resiliency.
+Look under Bucket Configuration to see the Public endpoint (url) where the bucket is accessed.
+This endpoint information needs to go into the secadvisor.yml "endpoint" field.
+Go to the "Service Credentials" panel and create a new credential.
+Click on "View Credential" to get the details of the credential.
+The apikey needs to go into the secadvisor.yml "api_key" field.
+In the secadvisor.yml file, uncomment the iam_endpoint field and set it to https://iam.cloud.ibm.com/identity/token.

+### Ceph, AWS

+TBD

 ## Prepare secadvisor.yml

 ```